By Rachel Byrd, News Desk Lead

 According to Eddie McFadden, the Director of Facilities at LSC-Kingwood, the majority of the leaks were related to damages caused by Hurricane Harvey.

-During the post-Harvey rebuild, the outsides of these buildings were not repaired in favor of repairing the interior.
+During the post-Harvey rebuild, the outsides of these buildings were not repaired in favor of remodeling the interior.

 This is not the case for every leak, however.
 Some of the leaks, according to Richard Almstedt, the department chair for kinesiology and dance at LSC-Kingwood, were noticed decades before even Hurricane Harvey struck the campus.